KenielYao/Data-Analysis-Code-Samples/README.md

-Data-Science-Code-Samples
-A sample of data analysis projects with machine learning

 bike_rental_forecast: Forecasting bike rental demand in the Capital Bikeshare program in Washington, D.C. using linear, local linear, and additive models

 fuel_efficiency_classification: classifying cars into high or low gas mileage with LDA, QDA, logistic regression and knn